chocolatey/docs/input/en-us/configuration.md

 * `genericVirusScannerValidExitCodes` = **'0'** - The exit codes for the generic virus scanner when a file is not flagged.
 Separate with comma, defaults to 0.
 Used when virusScannerType is Generic.
 Available in 0.9.10+.
 Licensed editions only.
 See https://docs.chocolatey.org/en-us/features/virus-check
 * `genericVirusScannerTimeoutInSeconds` = **'120'** - Generic Virus Scanner Timeout In Seconds - The number of seconds to allow the virus scanner to run before timing out.
 Used when virusScannerType is Generic.
 Defaults to '120'.
 Licensed editions v2.1.0+ only.
 See https://docs.chocolatey.org/en-us/features/virus-check

-### Timeouts

-* `centralManagementReceiveTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to receive information from Chocolatey Central Management.
-Available in business editions v2.0.0+ only.
-* `centralManagementSendTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to send information to Chocolatey Central Management.
-Available in business editions v2.0.0+ only.
-* `genericVirusScannerTimeoutInSeconds` = **'120'** - Generic Virus Scanner Timeout In Seconds - The number of seconds to allow the virus scanner to run before timing out.
-Used when virusScannerType is Generic.
-Defaults to '120'.
-Licensed editions v2.1.0+ only.
-See https://docs.chocolatey.org/en-us/features/virus-check

 ## Features

 Features are adjusted using `choco feature enable|disable --name="'<nameFromBelow>'"`.
 For more information see [`choco feature` command](xref:choco-command-feature) or run `choco feature -?`.